derossm/cuda-doom/HACKING.md

 # Coding style guidelines

+Rule 1: Thou shalt never use signed values for lengths, sizes, or index positions.
+Rule 2: TBD

 The coding style guidelines for Chocolate Doom are designed to keep the style of the original source code.
 This maintains consistency throughout the program, and does not require the original code to be changed.
 Some of these guidelines are stricter than what was done in the original source; follow these when writing new code only: there is no need to change existing code to fit them.